gagamil/appmkrsla-challenge-backend/README.md

 ## A challenge for a backend dev position at LAMAKERS

 Build an URL shortener demo app (backend) on node (JavaScript/TypeScript).
-The specific requirements are not included so that nobody can easily google and copy and paste without getting to know the codebase.
+The specific requirements are missing so that nobody can simply google then copy and paste without getting to know the codebase and what exactly it does.

 I am a backend dev with mostly Python/Django experience (over 15 years).
 So this challenge was great in terms of looking into how nestjs is designed.
 Also opinionated but more structured than Django.
 Great for larger projects.